trusdd/trusdd/README.md

 - 📌 Studying Frontend development.
 - 🛡️ Also learning cybersecurity and python.
-- 💬 Ask me about metro 2033 and poetry.
+- 💬 Ask me about supernatural and poetry.

 ---